-At June 30, 2019 we had cash of \$15 thousand and December 31, 2018 we had cash of \$0.1 million.
-As of February 10, 2020 our cash balance was approximately \$800 thousand.
+At September 30, 2019 we had cash of \$615 thousand and December 31, 2018 we had cash of \$0.1 million.
+As of February 28, 2020 our cash balance was approximately \$1.0 million.
 Additionally, the License, Development and Commercialization Agreement dated June 28, 2019 (the "Agreement") requires AD Pharma to pay us monthly license payments of \$350 thousand from July 2019 through November 2020 and pay all outside development costs for LTX-03.

-However, the Agreement allows AD Pharma to terminate the Agreement "for convenience".
+However, the Agreement allows AD Pharma to terminate the Agreement for "convenience on 30 days prior written notice".
 Should AD Pharma exercise their right to terminate the Agreement, we would need to raise additional financing or enter into license or collaboration agreements with third parties relating to our technologies.
 No assurance can be given that we will be successful in obtaining any such financing or in securing license or collaboration agreements with third parties on acceptable terms, if at all, or if secured, that such financing or license or collaboration agreements will provide payments to the Company sufficient to fund continued operations.
 In the absence of such financing or third-party license or collaboration agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.
 An extended delay or cessation of the Company's continuing product development efforts will have a material adverse effect on the Company's financial condition and results of operations.
-In light of AD Pharma's right to terminate the Agreement "upon convenience", our independent auditors have included in their report relating to our 2018 financial statements a "going concern" explanatory paragraph as to substantial doubt of our ability to continue as a going concern.
+In light of AD Pharma's right to terminate the Agreement for "convenience on 30 days prior written notice", our independent auditors have included in their report relating to our 2018 financial statements a "going concern" explanatory paragraph as to substantial doubt of our ability to continue as a going concern.